vmave/transaction-analytics/README.md

 # Transaction Analytics Pivot

- Configurable pivot table over a transactions dataset.
-Built with Next.js (App Router) + TypeScript, with a small utility layer for grouping and aggregation and Jest tests for the data logic.
+Configurable pivot table over a small transactions dataset.
+Built with Next.js (App Router) + TypeScript.
+Includes a lightweight transformation layer for grouping/aggregation and Jest tests for core logic.

 ## Running the app